-Cold Chocolate is a fresh and exciting Americana band with a unique sound that fuses bluegrass and folk with a dash of funk.
+Cold Chocolate is a groovy Americana band with a unique sound, fusing bluegrass and folk with elements of blues, jazz, and rock and roll.
 With original tunes and technical prowess, this trio from Boston is mesmerizing audiences with guitar, upright bass, percussion, and three-part harmony.

 Since their formation in 2011, Cold Chocolate has been quickly gaining recognition for their high-energy performances.
 The band has shared bills with such bluegrass giants as Leftover Salmon and David Grisman, and has performed at numerous prominent East Coast festivals, including the Grey Fox Bluegrass Festival, FloydFest, FreshGrass Festival, and the Ossipee Valley Music Festival.